 Treatment for anal fissures usually involves softening stools and avoiding constipation.
 As a result, treatment plans include drinking plenty of water, adding high-fiber foods to your diet, and taking stool softeners.
 Sitting in a warm sitz bath for 10 to 20 minutes a day can also help relax the sphincter enough to prevent spasms and promote healing.
 Anal fissures that don’t heal after eight weeks may require more aggressive medical treatment such as surgery to prevent muscle spasms in your anus.

-Contact Arizona Colorectal Experts
+Contact Arizona Colorectal Experts in Chandler

 If you suspect that you have an anal fissure that isn’t healing on its own, contact Arizona Colorectal Experts in Chander, Arizona to schedule a consultation.
 Dr. Patel and Dr. Hakiman welcome new patients, and we will be happy to answer your questions to help find a treatment that works best for you.